 Holiday requests should be made in the manner stipulated by the employer and trainees should also ensure that they use the appropriate form.
 Trainees should also note that a holiday request is only a request.
 Employers have to consider business needs as well, and not all requests for leave may be granted.

 Some contracts can legally contain terms that prevent employees from requesting additional holidays at certain points of the year, for example, Christmas.
 Employers might find it difficult, for business reasons, to manage long leave requests, for example, four weeks.
 If a long leave request is anticipated, a trainee could ask the employer at the same time as the job offer is made, and if the employer agrees, ask for it to be written in to the contract of employment.

 For further information about holiday leave, see the government website.

-Trainees whose working day is six hours or more are entitled to an uninterrupted break of twenty minutes.
+Trainees whose working day is more than six hours long are entitled to an uninterrupted break of twenty minutes.
 This break must not be at the start or the end of the working day.
 Trainees should also have a rest period of eleven hours in each twenty-four hour period that they are at work.
 Trainees are also entitled to one day off a week, but this can be averaged over a two week period.
 For example, trainees can work for twelve days and then have two days off.

 Rest breaks are not always paid, trainees should check their contract or ask their employer to clarify whether or not breaks are paid.